-Human Resources Committee (Continued)

-Achievements during the year under review (Continued)
+Report of the Human Resources Committee (Continued) Achievements during the year under review (Continued)

-- •We were awarded the IATA 2020 Regional Top Perfonner Approved Training Centre.
-This recognition identified our Pride Centre as a centre of excellence in training.
-In addition, the centre had a successful transition to virtual classes during Covid-19 for the Pride Stars, and produced the best-performing students in Kenya for the IATA September 2020 examinations for Travel & Tourism course.
-A great feat during a difficult year. - Digital learning during 2020 had the team curate new digital learning courses due to Covid-19 restrictions on inperson learning.
-We used the Massive Open Online Courses (MOOCs).
-A total of 13 courses were curated and over I ,200 staff enrolled in 2020. - •In 2020, employee wellness and wellbeing took centre stage due to the Covid-19 pandemic, and we further enhanced the Covid-19 coverage for the staff medical scheme and continued to take care of our staff.
-The Medical team was awarded the Customer Experience Award 2020, and the Head of KQ Health was also awarded Simba Excellence Awards Safety Hero award. - It was a relatively busy year for industrial relations with the unions, numerous engagement meetings, and at least 1 5 agreements on salary and operations during the Covid- 19 pandemic in 2020.

-We successfully transitioned staff to a remote working model and on-site working in line with Covid-19 pandemic protocols and then developed a Return-to-Work Policy framework and guidelines for the safe return to the workplace.
-The above was achieved in a year with extreme challenges.
+- In 2020, employee wellness and wellbeing took centre stage due to the Covid-19 pandemic, and we further enhanced the Covid-19 coverage for the staff medical scheme and continued to take care of our staff.
+The Medical team was awarded the Customer Experience Award 2020, and the Head of KQ Health was also awarded Simba Excellence Awards - Safety Hero award. - It was a relatively busy year for industrial relations with the unions, numerous engagement meetings, and at least 15 agreements on salary and operations during the Covid-19 pandemic in 2020. - We successfully transitioned staff to a remote working model and on-site working in line with Covid-19 pandemic protocols and then developed a Return-to-Work Policy framework and guidelines for the safe return to the workplace. - The above was achieved in a year with extreme challenges.
 The HR team's resilience and the entire workforce in managing this unprecedented context to respond, recover, and stabilise in 2020 was commendable and is not taken for granted.

 For the success of the Group, the Management and the Board will continue to focus on the Company's recovery journey, with this Committee assisting by continuing to drive the People agenda.
 We will continue to focus on staff wellbeing as we all recover from the global Covid-19 pandemic.

-One ofthe strategic pillars will be focused on developing a compelling People agenda that will support a superior customer experience through a compelling customer value proposition.
+One of the strategic pillars will be focused on developing a compelling People agenda that will support a superior customer experience through a compelling customer value proposition.

 There will be continued focus on the management of key stakeholders, including unions, state labour offices, and regulatory bodies, and a deliberate shift to conciliation and Alternative Dispute Resolution (ADR) for industrial relations.
 The above will be underpinned by a cultural transformation driven by the Company's values and behaviours to deliver on the strategic mandate for 2021 and beyond.
 Our focus in 2021 will be ensuring that the Talent agenda gets attention as core capabilities to deliver on the mandate become critical for the Company.